kybermonty/bcf-radio-garage/README.md

-# BigClown project - Thermometer2
+# Firmware for Garage door